 Trim Tree Branches to Keep Them Away From the Roof Surface

-Regularly trimming tree branches that overhang onto your roof is a preventive measure that pays dividends in extended roof lifespan and reduced hiring of repair services.
+Regularly trimming tree branches that overhang onto your roof is a preventive measure that pays dividends in extended roof lifespan and reduced repair costs.
 Branches that are too close to the roof may scrape against the surface during windy conditions, causing abrasions or even breaking off and causing impact damage during storms.
-By maintaining a safe distance between vegetation and your roofline, you decrease the chances of physical damage or complications during heavy weather.
-This practice not only enhances the visual appeal of your property but also contributes to a safer, well‑protected roofing system.

 Remove Dead or Weak Branches That Could Fall and Cause Damage